 It was at this point, as the battle grew ever more calamitous, that Zod-el sensed the subtle change in the spear and the leyline beneath.
 With a flash, he drew the spear from the ground.
 Celannar’s bite glowed with the cold, pale light of its namesake, and the aelf’s eyes mirrored the sacred light.
 The vampiric horrors screamed as the holy illumination seared their retinas.
 Then, faster than a heartbeat, Zod-el darted from one zephyrquartz obelisk to the next, shattering each with a single blow from the spear.
 He seemed to freeze for a second as his blows connected, as the spear rang like a bell, before appearing at the next crystal without having occupied the intervening space.
 After ten strikes, the last pillar had fallen, and the light of the spear died.
 The walls around the mercenaries began to shake as the magic keeping Castle Iskar together and afloat slowly became undone.
 Illyana, who had already scooped up Alvakai, called for the others to retreat, but as the mercenaries made to cross the chamber, the floor caved in.
 One of the vampiric things fell, dragging an unfortunate Ossiarch with it into the brightness of the world below.
 The others hurried, avoiding the hole as yet more appeared behind them, and the Vessel of Khorne took advantage of the disruption to hurl his axe at the last vampiric abomination and send its screaming form toppling down the growing hole.
 As the mercenaries were about to leave, Thalia Silversight turned and saw that neither Valinar or Dathaya had ceased fending off the reinforcements.
 The stormcast called out across the chamber to the ghoulish king and the Khainite aelf to join them, but the warriors refused, for there were Vampires and Mages trying to get through the press of warriors in the tunnel.
 Neither knew if their enemies had the ability to reconstruct the Zephyrquartz, but neither wanted to give them the opportunity.

-And so, with a heavy heart, the joint forces of the Ruyalar and Celandec fled to Illyana’s waiting sky-frigate, as Valinar and Dathaya remained behind.
-At the end, only those two vaunted heroes stood, fighting atop a pile of corpses.
-As the revealing light of the shimmersea shone up through the ever widening gaps in the floor, the two warriors were revealed as they truly were.
-While Dathaya’s form retained its elegance, her lower half became serpentine, and a whipping tail struck down many of her opponents as her true dedication to Khaine became apparent.
-Valinar, however, seemed to straighten, his feral appearance receding until he resembled a dignified warrior, and a noble king.
+And so, with a heavy heart, the joint forces of the Ruyalar and Celandec fled to Illyana’s waiting sky-frigate.
+Valinar was prepared to remain behind, to fight and die alongside Dathaya, but she called out to him, and told him that only one of their forces was needed to hold the enemy back, before hurling herself into their foes.
+Understanding dawned on Valinar, who offered a sombre salute, and ordered for his warriors to fall back through the collapsing chamber.
+In the end, only the vaunted hero Dathaya stood, fighting atop a pile of corpses.
+As the revealing light of the shimmersea shone up through the ever widening gaps in the floor, the warrior was revealed as she truly was.
+Her form retained its elegance, but her lower half became serpentine, and a whipping tail struck down many of her opponents as her true dedication to Khaine became apparent.

-The last thing either of these champions knew was the groan of the floating island shaking itself apart, and the sudden weightlessness of falling into pure light.
+The last thing that champion knew was the groan of the floating island shaking itself apart, and the sudden weightlessness of falling into pure light.

 The Castle, Breached